Bedtime & Screen Time Rules

 My child says they need more time for homework.

-Check the Activity tab to see how they're actually using their time.
-If homework apps show low usage, the request might not be genuine.
+Check the Activity tab to see how they are actually using their time.
+If homework apps show low usage but YouTube and Instagram show high usage, the request might not be genuine.
+Share the data with your child — it is a good conversation starter.

 Series Complete!
-You've learned the three pillars of ParentalEdge:
+You have learned the three pillars of ParentalEdge:

 Need help with a specific situation?
 Check our FAQ or explore more guides in the Blog.